Topps: Consolidation of a monopoly

 MLBPA executive director Marvin Miller then approached Joel Shorin, the president of Topps, about renegotiating these contracts.
-At this time, Topps had every major league player under contract, generally for five years plus renewal options, so Shorin declined.
+At this time, Topps had every Major League player under contract, generally for five years plus renewal options, so Shorin declined.
 After continued discussions went nowhere, the union before the 1968 season asked its members to stop signing renewals on these contracts, and offered Fleer the exclusive rights to market cards of most players (with gum) starting in 1973.
-Although Fleer declined the proposal, by the end of the year Topps had agreed to double its payments to each player from $125 to $250, and also to begin paying players a percentage of Topps's overall sales.
+Although Fleer declined the proposal, by the end of the year Topps had agreed to double its payments to each player from $125 to $250, and also to begin paying players a percentage of Topps' overall sales.
 The figure for individual player contracts has since increased to $500.

-As a byproduct of this history, Topps continues to use individual player contracts as the basis for its baseball card sets today.
-This contrasts with other manufacturers, who all obtain group licenses from the MLBPA.
-The difference has occasionally affected whether specific players are included in particular sets.
-Players who decline to sign individual contracts will not have Topps cards even when the group licensing system allows other manufacturers to produce cards of the player, as happened with Alex Rodriguez early in his career.
-On the other hand, if a player opts out of group licensing, as Barry Bonds did in 2004, then manufacturers who depend on the MLBPA system will have no way of including him.
-Topps, however, can negotiate individually and was belatedly able to create a 2004 card of Bonds.
-In addition, Topps is the only manufacturer able to produce cards of players who worked as replacement players during the 1994 baseball strike, since they are barred from union membership and participation in the group licensing program.